3-Round-Stones/callimachus/README.txt

 online community so we can serve you better.

 Version-specific information is contained in the file RELEASENOTES.txt.
-There are no releasenotes for the first release.
+There are no release notes for the first release.

 This software is licensed as defined in the accompanying files LICENSE.txt and LEGAL.txt.
 These files may be found in the